 - South East Asian Conflicts - AWM95

-Not all war diaries held by the Memorial are available online.
+Not all war diaries and commander's diaries held by the Memorial are available online.
 The Memorial has selectively digitised war diaries from its various collections based on preservation needs and high usage.
 The remaining diaries may be viewed in the Reading Room of the Memorial’s Research Centre.

 Note: Some Australian units served as part of higher British formations.
 The war diaries for these formations, which provide the context for Australian operations, are not held by the Memorial.